Valeriy Boldenkov: Career

 Boldenkov is a product of the Moldovan FC Nistru Otaci and BRW-BIK Volodymyr-Volynskyi youth sportive schools.
-He transferred to the Ukraine in 2007 and was granted Ukrainian citizenship in 2010.
+He transferred to Ukraine in 2007 and was granted Ukrainian citizenship in 2010.

 He spent his career in the Ukrainian Premier League Reserves and in July 2014 went to play for FC Dynamo-2 in the Ukrainian First League.
 Boldenkov made his debut in the Ukrainian First League for the club FC Dynamo-2 Kyiv in a match against FC Desna Chernihiv on 27 September 2014 entraining in the second half.